-I honestly didn’t know what to expect from Ukraine – prior to meeting my boyfriend (who is Ukrainian) I’ve only ever heard of the country when a Malaysian Airlines passenger plane was shot down while flying over eastern Ukrainian airspace in 2014.
-I had also watched Winter on Fire, a Netflix documentary on Ukrainian fight for freedom, which is far more relevant for our visit to Kyiv later on.
+I honestly didn’t know what to expect from Ukraine – prior to meeting my partner (who is Ukrainian) I’d only ever heard of the country when a Malaysian Airlines passenger plane was shot down while flying over eastern Ukrainian airspace in 2014.
+I also watched Winter on Fire, a Netflix documentary on the Ukrainian fight for freedom, which is far more relevant for our visit to Kyiv later on.

 Tl;dr – I had no expectations of Lviv, nor have I even heard of it before the trip.

 But what I found in Lviv surprised me in the best way possible.
 Lviv is a cozy and charming little European town that is very rich in history – and its beauty rivals other popular Western European towns I’ve visited.
 Named after Leo, the eldest son of King Galicia, Lviv was once called Leopolis – aka the lion city.
 This is why the city emblem features a Lion.